AarhamWasit/calhacks/README.md

 ## What we learned

 - Explored `HumeStreamClient` for WebSocket integration in Flask.
-We learned aboutnuances of WebSockets vs other HTTP connections.
+We learned about nuances of WebSockets vs other HTTP connections.

 ## What's next for Burnout Monitor